Women's, Gender, and Sexuality Studies (WGS) - Courses

 WGS 300 Cr.1-3

 Topics to be selected by the individual instructor or by the student and instructor together.
 The topics must relate to women's experiences and/or issues.
 Repeatable for credit - maximum six.
-Prerequisite: WGS 100.
+Prerequisite: WGS 100 or WGS 150 or EDS 206.
 Consent of department.
 Offered Fall, Winter, Spring, Summer.

 HIS/WGS 301 Cr.3